Braxton Lee: New York Mets

 At the 2018 Winter Meetings, the New York Mets selected Lee from the Marlins in the minor league phase of the Rule 5 draft.
 Lee spent the 2019 season between the Binghamton Rumble Ponies and the Syracuse Mets.
 Lee did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.

 Southern Maryland Blue Crabs

 On April 8, 2021, Lee signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 Lee went 7-for-16 with 1 home run in 4 games for the Blue Crabs.

 Cincinnati Reds

 On June 3, 2021, Lee's contract was purchased by the Cincinnati Reds organization.

 Southern Maryland Blue Crabs (second stint)

 On April 1, 2022, Lee signed a contract to return to the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball for the 2022 season.

 On August 9, in a 7-3 victory against the High Point Rockers, Lee set the Atlantic League record for triples in a game, tallying three three-baggers in the game.

 On January 27, 2023, Lee re-signed with the Blue Crabs as a player-coach, assuming the role of hitting coach for the 2023 season.
+In 118 games he slashed .292/.383/.462 with 11 home runs 71 RBIs and 12 stolen bases.
+He became a free agent following the 2023 season.

+Coaching career

+In 2024, Lee was hired to be hitting coach for the ACL Giants the Rookie-Level affiliate of the San Francisco Giants.